holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Role assigner may further focus an assignment on just a specific area or context, as long as the Purpose and all Accountabilities and Domains defined on that Role are still relevant within that focus.
 When a focus is used, each assignment focus of a Role is treated like an entirely separate Role, and the Purpose, Accountabilities, and Domains of the Role apply only within the focus specified for that particular assignment.

-#### 1.2.3 Supporting Assignments

-As a Partner, when you serve as Role Lead for a Role, you may assign other people to fill the Role as well as ***Role Supporters***, and you may remove these assignments at any time.
-A Role Supporter gains the authorities of the Role, but only holds the duties to others when requested by a Role Lead, as further detailed in Article 2.

-#### 1.2.4 Resigning from Roles
+#### 1.2.3 Resigning from Roles

-As a current or potential Role Lead or Role Supporter, you may decline to accept a Role assignment or resign from a Role you already fill at any time, unless you’ve agreed otherwise.
+As a current or potential Role Lead, you may decline to accept a Role assignment or resign from a Role you already fill at any time, unless you’ve agreed otherwise.

 ### 1.3 Circles